-- 10. At all times relevant to this Superseding Indictment, prospective members seeking to join MS-13 were required to complete an initiation process.
+10. At all times relevant to this Second Superseding Indictment, prospective members seeking to join MS-13 were required to complete an initiation process.
 Individuals who associate and commit crimes with the gang, but are not prospective members, are called "Paisas."
 Individuals who are attempting to join the gang are called "Chequejos," or "Cheqs."
 Chequejos undergo a probationary period where they must commit crimes on behalf of MS-13 to achieve trust and prove their loyalty to the gang.
 To join MS-13 and become a full member or "homeboy," prospective members were required to complete an initiation process, often referred to as being "jumped in" or "beat in" to the gang.
-During that initiation, other members of MS-13 would beat the new member, usually until a gang member finished counting aloud to the number thirteen, representing the "13" in MS-13. - 11.
-At all times relevant to this Superseding Indictment, MS-13 was an international criminal organization, and was organized in Maryland and elsewhere into "cliques," that is, smaller groups operating in a specific city or region.
+During that initiation, other members of MS-13 would beat the new member, usually until a gang member finished counting aloud to the number thirteen, representing the "13" in MS-13.

+11. At all times relevant to this Second Superseding Indictment, MS-13 was an international criminal organization, and was organized in Maryland and elsewhere into "cliques," that is, smaller groups operating in a specific city or region.
 Cliques operated under the umbrella rules of MS-13.
 MS-13 cliques often work together cooperatively to engage in criminal activity and to assist one another in avoiding detection by law enforcement.
-In Maryland and the surrounding area, these cliques included Sailors Locotes Salvatrucha Westside ("SLSW"), Parkview Locotes Salvatrucha ("PVLS"), Guanacos Little Psychos Salvatrucha ("GLS"), Normandie Locotes Salvatruchas ("NLS"), Weedons Locotes Salvatrucha ("WLS"), Peajes Locates Salvatrucha ("PLS") and Langley Park Salvatruchas ("LPS"). - a.
-At all times relevant to this Superseding Indictment, defendants MORENO-AGUILAR, ORTIZ-ORELLANA, and MARQUEZ-SANCHEZ were members and associates of the Sailors Locotes Salvatrucha Westside Clique of MS-13. - b.
-At all times relevant to this Superseding Indictment, defendants
+In Maryland and the surrounding area, these cliques included Sailors Locotes Salvatrucha Westside ("SLSW"), Parkview Locotes Salvatrucha ("PVLS"), Guanacos Little Psychos Salvatrucha ("GLS"), Normandie Locotes Salvatruchas ("NLS"), Weedons Locotes Salvatrucha ("WLS"), Peajes Locates Salvatrucha ("PLS") and Langley Park Salvatruchas ("LPS").

-BELTRAN-FLORES, ARGUETA, MANJIVAR, and HERNANDEZ were members and associates of the Peajes Locotes Salvatrucha Clique of MS-13.
+a.
+At all times relevant to this Second Superseding Indictment, defendants MORENO-AGUILAR, ORTIZ-ORELLANA, MARQUEZ-SANCHEZ and b.
+At all times relevant to this Second Superseding Indictment, defendants ARRIOLA-PALMA, BELTRAN-FLORES, ARGUETA, and MANJIVAR, were members and associates of the Peajes Locotes Salvatrucha Clique of MS-13.

+VILLANUEVA-CORTEZ were members and associates of the Sailors Locotes Salvatrucha Westside Clique of MS-13.

-- c.
-At all times relevant to this Superseding Indictment, defendant
+c.
+At all times relevant to this Second Superseding Indictment, defendant MEJIA-RAMOS was a member and associate of the Parkview Locotes Salvatrucha Clique of MS-13.